Isay-15/Citizen-SDC-888TII-Calculator-Emulator/README.md

 ## Installation and launch:

 1. Download or clone the repository
-2. Run the command in the root directory: `.\mvnw clean javafx:run`
+2. Run the command in the root directory: `.\mvnw clean javafx:run` or launch run_app.cmd

 ## Usage: